pkirlin/ml-s25-materials/README.txt

-This is the repository that contains material for COMP375, Machine Learning, Spring 2025.
+This is the repository that contains student materials for COMP375, Machine Learning, Spring 2025.